SasView/sasmodels/sasmodels/models/README.rst

 computing the form factors for the different magnetic contrasts.
 This will mean extending the data handler to support multiple cross sections in the same data set.

+Need to write code to generate the polydispersity loops in python for kernels that are only implemented in python.